Mt. Sanbe 三瓶山

-The mountain is an hour away by the Sanbe Sen bus from Odashi Station.
+The mountain is an hour away by the Sanbe Line bus from JR Odashi Station.

 The bus almost completely circles the base of Mt.
 Sanbe before stopping at the start of the shortest and easiest hiking trail up the mountain.
 Along the way, stops at Higashinohara and Sanbe Onsen provide access to other routes to the top.

 Survey the entire region

 Though not high compared to many mountains in Japan, Mt.
 Sanbe, which last erupted about 4,000 years ago, stands isolated and therefore offers stupendous views in all directions.

-Up the coast, you can see as far as the Shimane Peninsula and Izumo Taisha .
-According to the ancient myths, the white beach you see in the distance is a rope that tethers the peninsula to Mt.
+Up the coast, you can see as far as the Shimane Peninsula and the Izumo Taisha Grand Shrine area.
+According to the ancient myths, the white beach you see in the distance (Yumigahama) is a rope that tethers the peninsula to Mt.
 Sanbe.

 Many trails to follow

 There are multiple trails up all sides of the mountain, six of which can be enjoyed by beginners and advanced hikers alike.
-The easiest and most popular starts from where the bus stops, and you can grab a Sanbe burger before heading up through the beech forest, which is spectacular in early autumn.
+The easiest and most popular starts near a small pond.
+Grab a Sanbe burger from the nearby resturant before heading up through the beech forest, which is spectacular in early autumn.